Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-7

-We aren't sure what the contrasting shoulder lines are called; I've seen them called 肩襽/jian1 lan2 before, in reference to the 腰襽/yao1 lan2/Yaolan (the rectangular lower piece of the ru) or sometimes just Lan, but there doesn't seem to be an name for them as far as I can tell.
+We aren't sure what the contrasting shoulder lines are called; I've seen them called 肩襽/jian1 lan2 before, in reference to the 腰襽/yao1 lan2/Yaolan (the rectangular lower piece of the ru) or sometimes just Lan, but there doesn't seem to be an official name for them as far as I can tell.
 This makes sense because the Jianlan seem to be a short-lived trend in the Jin Dynasty derived from various ethnic minorities (I think it was the Uyghurs and Sogdians, but I'm not completely sure)—several restored pieces from the Xinjiang region, especially a tomb in Loulan, resemble this restored piece almost perfectly, with contrasting yalan, shoulder stripes, lapels, and cuffs.
 Does that mean it doesn't count as hanfu?
 Of course not—various minorities intermixing in history are obviously going to share cultural trends in fashion as well as everything else; this is one example of Han people appreciating the beauty of this feature of clothing.

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-8